Mazart23/input_JSON/README.md

 # input_JSON
-App verifying the input JSON data.
+The program verifying the input JSON data.

 ## Description

-The goal of the app is to validate the format of JSON file.
+The goal of the program is to validate the format of JSON file.
 Default format is AWS::IAM::Role Policy.

 [AWS::IAM::Role Policy description and example](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-role-policy.html)